bmos/FG-luacheck/README.md

 Whitelists all global varibales used by FG's API, CoreRPG, 2E, 3.5E, 4E, 5E, PFRPG, and SFRPG.
 Whitelists all the global variables I have added for my extensions.
+Warns about setting new global variables, but not about accessing unknown global variables.
-Warns about line length > 140.
+Warns about line length > 150.
-Warns about cyclomatic complexity > 8.
+Warns about cyclomatic complexity > 10.

 It ignores global variable errors for all global variables matching these patterns:
 * _.+